Service & Repairs

 • Major structural repair: $3,000–$8,000 for significant shell failures requiring coring, patching, and resurfacing

 Early detection nearly always places you in the lower cost ranges.
 A leak ignored for a full season can escalate from a $400 fitting fix to a $4,000 structural repair.
+For a full breakdown of what professional detection visits cost and when they pay for themselves, see our guide to pool leak detection costs in Virginia and Maryland; for broader budgeting context, see our pool cost guide.

 How to Prevent Pool Leaks Before They Start